Geography enables children to understand places and inspires in them a curiosity to investigate the world and its people.

 History develops the children’s understanding of the world’s past and how it has shaped the world we live in today.

-On leaving Bushy Hill a successful learner in History will:
+On leaving our school, a successful learner in History will:

 - Have a chronological understanding of UK history from prehistoric times up to the present as well as selected aspects of world history.